Jump ahead to learn:

 - Go to the Settings drop-down menu and select Tax Settings.

-- Enter the state tax registration number for each state where you need to collect tax.
+- Enter the state tax registration number for each state where you collect tax.

 - Follow Amazon’s detailed step-by-step process to complete the setup.